Skill 3. Innovation (Divergent thinking)

 Those working in strategy and innovation in big companies, and consultants, would do well to remember that most useful innovation comes first from the small to mid-sized players in a market, with the biggest players usually being counterinnovative (seeking to slow and patent and sit on innovation as long as possible).
 We can call this classic economic dynamic the Innovation 80/20 Rule.
 Fortunately, once a really useful new innovation emerges from one of the smaller players in the long tail, and that firm starts gaining market share because of it, the big players in the fat head have to respond by rolling out the innovation their own engineers and innovators have long wanted to do but have been prevented from doing by executive priorities.

 We should remember that this executive behavior isn’t intended to hurt society, top execs in big companies are just doing what is smart for their firm.
 Their natural incentives, once they are big, is to more frequently act in counterinnovative ways themselves, and be on the lookout for small firms they can acquire once they prove they can grow market share.
 As long as economic concentration exists (a fat head or oligopoly at the top), big company incentives will typically be aligned to try to control and slow down innovation, maximizing current shareholder return.
 Apple, Google, and others show us there are big company exceptions to this rule (company culture can easily be more powerful than this market pattern), and society needs big companies to do big R&D and create scale, but those who care about innovation should always fund and patronize a good fraction of small firms and their early stage R&D and innovation, as a few of them will one day become large as a result, and that small-firm support, when they do good things, keeps the large firms accountable to the customer.
-A great books that explains how this work in the defense industry, where small contractors have a long track record of being more innovative, is James Hasik’s prescient Arms and Innovation: Entrepreneurship and Alliances in the Twenty-First Century Defense Industry (2008).
+A great book that explains how this works in the defense industry, where small contractors have a long track record of being more innovative, is James Hasik’s prescient Arms and Innovation: Entrepreneurship and Alliances in the Twenty-First Century Defense Industry (2008).

 Innovators also love divergence and freedom.
 The best way to incentivize innovation in any group of students, or of employees, is to give individuals greater freedom the better they perform.
 See Bob Compton’s Finland Phenomenon (2011) for the power of incentivizing students with freedom when they are doing well in their educational performance.
 People need freedom to create.
 Rewarding employees who are “meeting expectations” or above with Free Fridays or Google’s 20% Time, or whatever other freedoms you can give, signals that you are serious about supporting innovation.